What Is Milk Powder Made From?How Is Milk Powder Produced?

 Cow’s Milk

-Cow’s milk is the most commonly used type in milk powder production.
-With its high protein and calcium content, it has considerable nutritional value.
-Cow milk powder is used in a wide variety of products, ranging from infant formulas to beverages and desserts.
+Cow’s milk is the most widely used in milk powder production due to its high protein and calcium content.
+Cow’s milk powder is used in a variety of products, from infant formulas to beverages and confectionery.

 Sheep’s Milk

-Sheep’s milk offers a richer nutritional profile compared to cow’s milk.
-Sheep milk powder is used especially in the production of cheese and some types of yogurt.
-Its high fat content also gives the product a creamier texture.
+Sheep’s milk is richer in nutrients compared to cow’s milk and is commonly used in the production of cheeses and certain types of yogurt.
+Its higher fat content gives the resulting powder a creamier texture.

 Goat’s Milk